 Our ancestors used to follow a diet rich in phytosterols, containing about 1,000 mg a day.

-Vegetable oils are the richest foods in phytosterols!
+Vegetable oils are the richest natural sources of phytosterols!

 Unrefined vegetable oils contain the highest concentration of naturally occurring phytosterols!
 Just 1 tbsp of many common vegetable oils can boost your daily intake!